MadalinaKopacz/gaming-project/README.md

 ## LAST STABLE VERSION:

-  Our Last Stable Version is found on Production branch of this repository, [here](https://github.com/MadalinaKopacz/gaming-project/tree/production).
+  Our Last Stable Version is found on Production branch of this repository.

 ## FEEDBACK FORM: